 Doctor of Philosophy in Applied Sciences

-The Ph.D. in Applied Sciences is an interdisciplinary program that applies modern approaches from the experimental, natural and life sciences in conjunction with theoretical and computational methods from the disciplines of engineering, mathematics and computer science to the solution of advanced problems of fundamental importance.
+The Ph.D. in Applied Sciences is an interdisciplinary program that applies modern approaches from the experimental, natural and life sciences in conjunction with theoretical and computational methods from the disciplines of engineering, mathematics, and computer science to the solution of advanced problems of fundamental importance.
 The Ph.D. program in Applied Sciences emphasizes the application of research methods and procedures to advanced areas of importance in the sciences and technology.
 The program builds on the premise that advancing the applied sciences and technology must be based on fundamental comprehension of the various disciplines, while continually being responsive to the needs of new technologies, and the interdisciplinary nature of the modern scientific enterprise.
-This program will be administered by a committee which has a representation of faculty from various graduate programs in the School of Sciences and Engineering.
+This program is administered by a committee that has a representation of faculty from various graduate programs in the School of Sciences and Engineering.

 This program offers a Ph.D. degree in Applied Sciences with specializations in: